dan-hickey1/peripatetic-hater/datasheet_for_hate_subreddit_dataset.md

 ### Are there any errors, sources of noise, or redundancies in the dataset?

 The model used to label hate speech in the subreddits is imperfect, and thus a source of noise.
-The R-squared value of the number of posts detected by it ranges from 0.88 for racist posts to 0.13 for antisemitic posts.
+The R-squared value of the number of posts detected by it ranges from 0.83 for racist posts to 0.09 for transphobic posts.

 ### Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?